 Employers often ask for a list of references as part of your application when applying for a job.
 This is a simple listing of 3-5 past supervisors or faculty that can tell the employer about your work ethic and skills.
-Reference lists should be on a separate page from your resume.
+References should be on a separate page from your resume.

 Utilize consistent formatting throughout all of your professional documents, including your resume, cover letter, and references.
 Keep the header that contains your name and contact info the same and utilize consistent font style.

 List the name, title, company name, address, phone and email for all references.
 Also consider including the length and nature of the relationship (i.e. Direct Supervisor, 3 years).
+Check out our References Handout (PDF) for a sample list.

 - Select people you know from an academic and/or professional environment (not family or friends)